BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/good_army_list/survivors_of_lake_town.md

 ## SPECIAL RULES

 **Saviour of Lake-town** - Other friendly Lake-town models within 6" of Bard gain a bonus of +1 to their Fight Value.
-Additionally, other friendly Lake-town models treat Bard as a banner with a range of 6".
+Additionally, other friendly Lake-town models treat Bard as a [banner][Banner] with a range of 6".
 Alfrid does not benefit from this special rule.

 **Heir of Dale** - Bard the Bowman gains the [Mighty Hero] and [Fearless] special rules.

 **Hold the Streets** - Friendly Warrior models within range of an Objective Marker may re-roll To Wound Rolls of a natural 1 when making Strikes.

-**Master Burglar** - Whilst Bilbo is wearing the One Ring and is [Invisible], if he Moves through an enemy model that is holding an Objective Marker in Scenarios where this is relevant, Bilbo may roll a D6; on a 2+, Bilbo immediately gains control of the Objective Marker.
+**Master Burglar** - Whilst Bilbo is wearing [the One Ring][The One Ring] and is [Invisible], if he Moves through an enemy model that is holding an Objective Marker in Scenarios where this is relevant, Bilbo may roll a D6; on a 2+, Bilbo immediately gains control of the Objective Marker.
 Bilbo cannot use this ability if he cannot carry the Objective Marker in question for whatever reason.